Our Monitor Motion Tests

 500 fps 2.00 ms

-Fast GTG Sequence Graph (Recommended Overdrive)
+Fast GTG Sequence Graph At Recommended Overdrive

 VRR Compliance Graph

 The results are plotted on a graph, with the vertical axis representing the refresh rate compliance as a percentage, and the horizontal axis is the frame rate.
 Each colored line represents the various overdrive settings that a monitor may have.
 If it doesn't have any overdrive settings or doesn't support overdrive with VRR enabled, there will only be one line to represent its performance.
 As it's easier for monitors to have the best compliance at 60 fps, most monitors have a downward slope towards their max refresh rate.
-Using the example of the LG 32GR93U-B below, you can see that the 'Off,' 'Normal,' and 'Fast' settings all perform similarly, whereas the 'Faster' setting is much worse across its entire refresh rate range.

-Like with the fast GTG sequence graph, you can look at these graphs in more detail with our tool and compare them to other monitors.
+Like with the fast GTG sequence graph, you can look at these graphs in more detail with our interactive tool and compare them to other monitors.

 Compliance @ Max Hz

-What it is: How close to an ideal, perfect gray-to-gray sequence a monitor can achieve at its maximum refresh rate.
+How close to an ideal, perfect gray-to-gray sequence a monitor can achieve at its maximum refresh rate.

-When it matters: To determine if a monitor's response times are truly fast enough to support gaming at its maximum frame rate.
+To determine if a monitor's response times are truly fast enough to support gaming at its maximum frame rate.

+Looking at the graphs below, you can see what an ideal transition is with the straight purple line.
+Comparing this purple line to the measured RGB level from each example, we can represent the time the monitor is away from the target with the light red area.
 The larger the area, the more deviation it has from the ideal target value, with the refresh rate compliance being 100% minus the area of the red zones.
 In the case of the monitor on the left, it's away from its target 54.3% of the time, so it has 45.7% compliance, whereas the monitor on the right has 67.6% compliance because it's away from the target 32.4% of the time.

-45.7% Compliance
+45.7% compliance

-67.6% Compliance
+67.6% compliance

 Compliance @ 120 FPS

-What it is: How close to an ideal, perfect gray-to-gray sequence a monitor can achieve at 120 FPS.
+How close to an ideal, perfect gray-to-gray sequence a monitor can achieve at 120 FPS.

-When it matters: To determine if a monitor's response times are truly fast enough to support 120 FPS gaming.
+To determine if a monitor's response times are truly fast enough to support 120 FPS gaming.

-Good value: > 70%
+Good value:

 Score distribution